Pine Shavings For Chickens: Pros, Cons and Comparison

 The soft texture prevents foot injuries.
 In colder months, they provide warmth.
 They control odors, thus keeping the coop pleasant.

-Compared to straw and sand, pine shavings are better.
+Compared to straw and sand, shavings of pine wood are better.
 Straw is good for nesting boxes, but not as bedding.

 Using them ensures a healthier chicken environment.
 This leads to happiness and productivity.
 For every chicken keeper, pine shavings are reliable bedding.